PaperBlankets/startCompass/README.md

 This script consists of 3 files.

 statCompass.bat
-  This file contains your watch location directory, as well as your compass directory.
+  This file contains variables for your watch location directory, as well as your compass directory.

 startCompass.CMD
   This file is fed the specified watch directory, and your compass directory.